xavierpriour/grunt-stage/README.md

 Default value: `false`

-If set to `true`, the task will log a bunch of debug information in `grunt.config.stg.test`, and will NOT fail on errors.
+If set to `true`, the task will log a bunch of debug information in `stg.test`, and will NOT fail on errors.
 Only use for task testing - see examples in the `test` folder.